-If the person you’re dating has a completely different attitude towards spending, saving and budgeting, this is a bid red flag that you may not be financially compatible.
+If the person you’re dating has a completely different attitude towards spending, saving and budgeting, you may not be financially compatible.
 Those who are on totally opposite sides of the spectrum when it comes to finances will find themselves in arguments often.

 However, there are ways to work through this issue.
 For instance, if you save every penny and your partner drops hundreds of dollars without blinking an eye, keep separate accounts for discretionary spending as long as you both responsible with your monthly budget and savings goals.

 Giving big, expensive gifts

 There’s nothing wrong with getting a present for a special celebration or the occasional surprise, but warning signs should start flashing when your new beau begins to shower you endlessly with lavish gifts such as high-end clothing, fancy dinners and extravagant vacations.
 This is especially true when the splurging doesn’t match his or her income, suggesting a lack of financial responsibility and budgeting skills.

 You should be even more concerned if your partner struggles to pay their bills and has credit card debt.
 If these gifts are an attempt to impress you, politely suggest finding ways to spend time together that don’t cost much such as going on a hike or exploring free events in your area.
 This will ultimately show your partner that you enjoy time over material things and help them open their eyes to their excessive spending habits.